UMDOER/PSYC341OER/_pages/problemsolving-creativity/creativity.md

 <figure style="float:left;margin-right:10px;margin-top:7px;width:50%">
     <img src="https://UMDOER.github.io/PSYC341OER/images/creat5.jpg">
     <figcaption> Leonardo da Vinci's design for a flying machine.
 Leonardo spent years as a young man working as an artist's apprentice and later studied subjects such as engineering, anatomy, and mathematics.
-[Image: CC0 Public Domain, https://goo.gl/m25gce]</figcaption>
+[1]</figcaption>
 </figure>

 Now you may wonder, isn’t cognitive disinhibition a bad way of thinking?
 Isn’t it a good thing to be able to ignore irrelevant stimuli?
 The answer is yes.
 In fact, reduced latent inhibition is also connected with mental illness (Carson, 2011; Eysenck, 1995).
 Thus arises a link between creativity and psychopathology (Simonton, 2010).
 Even so, creative individuals are seldom outright mentally ill.
 Instead, creators possess other personal traits and capacities that convert a potential cognitive disability into an exceptional ability (Carson, 2011).
 Among the most important of these characteristics is high general intelligence (Carson, Peterson, & Higgins, 2005; Kéri, 2011).
 The creator then has the capacity not just to generate original and surprising ideas but also to test and develop them for usefulness.
 Mental illness arises when the person always skips the last step—the reality check.